 PI3K (Phosphatidylinositol 3’-kinase)

-a protein produced by the body that can change the cell-to-cell communications which affect cell growth and survival.
+A protein produced by the body that can change the cell-to-cell communications which affect cell growth and survival.

 A finding which assists a clinician to assess whether an individual’s cancer will respond either positively or negatively to a particular treatment.
 For example, the presence of oestrogen receptors predicts for response to hormone treatment.
 This term is often confused with “prognostic factor”.

-A trial aiming to find better ways to prevent breast cancer in healthy women.
+Aims to find better ways to prevent breast cancer in healthy women.

 PRINCIPAL INVESTIGATOR (PI)

 The person responsible for overseeing all aspects of a specific clinical trial at a BCT participating institution.
 Duties include recruiting participants, obtaining informed consent from participants, ensuring the trial protocol is adhered to, maintaining oversight of GCP at the site.